Assaf Gavron

-Assaf Gavron (אסף גברון; born 21 December 1968) is an Israeli writer, novelist, translator and musician, formerly a journalist and hi-tech worker.

-His books have been translated to several languages and won awards such as the Bernstein Prize for The Hilltop (2013), Prix Courrier International (France) for Croc Attack (2012), "Ein Buch für die Stadt" (Cologne, Germany) for the same novel (2012), and the Israeli Prime Minister Award for authors (2011).
+Assaf Gavron (אסף גברון; born 21 December 1968) is an Israeli writer, novelist, translator, and musician.
+Formerly a journalist and hi-tech worker, his books have been translated to several languages and won awards such as the Bernstein Prize for The Hilltop (2013), Prix Courrier International (France) for Croc Attack (2012), "Ein Buch für die Stadt" (Cologne, Germany) for the same novel (2012), and the Israeli Prime Minister Award for authors (2011).

-Biography
+Early life and career

-Assaf Gavron was born in the town of Arad in 1968 and grew up in Motza Illit near Jerusalem.
-Studied BA in Media and Communication in Goldsmiths' College in London, UK (1991–1994), and New Media in Vancouver, Canada (1997).
-In the 1990s he worked as a journalist for several Israeli newspapers.
-Between 2000–2004 he was a creative director for Israeli high-tech company Valis.
+Gavron was born in the town of Arad in 1968 and grew up in Motza Illit near Jerusalem.
+He earned a Bachelor of Arts (BA) in Media and Communication in Goldsmiths' College in London (1991–1994) and New Media in Vancouver (1997).
+In the 1990s, he worked as a journalist for several Israeli newspapers.
+Between 2000 and 2004, he was a creative director for Israeli high-tech company Valis.
 He has been teaching creative writing in Israel (Bar-Ilan University in Ramat Gan, the Sam Spiegel Film and Television School in Jerusalem, and Sapir Academic College in Sderot) and the United States (University of Nebraska Omaha and San Diego State University).
-Gavron has worked creating video games and as a rock musician; he has also translated American novels (Portnoy's Complaint among them) into Hebrew.
+Gavron has worked creating video games and as a rock musician; he has also translated American novels into Hebrew.